 A smart lock is only as good as its underlying physical security.
 This is where industry ratings like ANSI (American National Standards Institute) and BHMA (Builders Hardware Manufacturers Association) come into play.
 These organizations set rigorous standards for lock durability, strength, and operational reliability.

 - ANSI/BHMA Grade 1: This is the highest residential security rating, signifying superior strength and durability against forced entry, often exceeding 250,000 cycles of operation and offering extensive drill and pick resistance.
-When evaluating a smart lock, always prioritize models that achieve at least a Grade 2 rating, with Grade 1 being the gold standard for your primary entry points.
-Remember, cutting-edge technology should complement, not replace, robust mechanical protection.
+When evaluating a smart lock, always prioritize models that achieve at least a Grade 2 rating, with Grade 1 being the gold standard for your primary entry points. modern technology should complement, not replace, robust mechanical protection.

 Connectivity: The Heartbeat of Your Smart Lock